 To make those two sounds sound alright in relation to each other.

-In most cases, setting the Root Key to C6 works just fine as many bass presets has been tuned so that middle C gives you that 65.41 Hz.
+In most cases, setting the Root Key to C6 works just fine as many basses presets has been tuned so that middle C gives you that 65.41 Hz.

 However, if you’re not going to use a Layer channel method, just leave the Root Key as is as you can draw the notes manually to the Piano Roll and go as low and high as you want independently with both sounds.

-As side note, check out Gtune by GVST.
-It’s a quite accurate free VST instrument tuner which displays current note and frequency.
+As a side note, check out StereoSavage by PluginBoutique.
+It’s a quite accurate VST stereo tuner.
 It’s quite helpful for all kind of tuning tasks if you feel you can’t fully trust your ears.

 Next, load a Layer Channel and set those two instrument channels as Children by selecting them with the Channel selector and clicking “Set Children” under that “Layering” dialog: